First-principles wavevector- and frequency-dependent exchange-correlation kernel for jellium at all densities: Comparing CP07, MCP07, and a novel model kernel

 The construction principles underlying CP07 are the common link between all three kernels, although each differs substantially in their wavevector and frequency dependence.
 In analogy with g.s.
 DFT \cite{sun2015}, we refer to their common construction principle as the satisfaction of exact constraints.
 One constructs an approximate kernel by interpolating between known limits of the exact $\fxc$ for jellium.
 The exact constraints imposed on MCP07 seem to suffice only for the density range $\rs \leq 10$ bohr, which includes the typical range of electron densities in metals.
 This range is of obvious importance for practical purposes.
 We will argue that a good deal of interesting physics is contained in the less-studied, lower-density jellium.

 The CP07 kernel is constructed for wavevectors $q$ and imaginary frequencies $\omega = i u$ only, \cite{constantin2007}

 The $B(\rs)$ function is given by Eq.
 (7) of Ref. \cite{corradini1998}, and the $C(\rs)$ function is given by Eq.
 (A2) of Ref. \cite{constantin2007}.
 All frequency dependence is contained within the function $K(\rs,u)$; to evaluate the kernel at real frequencies (or at arbitrary complex frequencies), one must find the analytic continuation of the kernel.
 As noted in Ref. \cite{ruzsinszky2020}, the approach to the large-$q$ limit of CP07 is not quite right.
-To correct this, $K(\rs,u)$ is fitted to ensure that $\fxc^\text{CP07}$ reproduces the correlation energies per electron found with the Perdew-Wang \cite{perdew1992} local spin-density approximation (LSDA). $K(\rs,u)$ is a rational polynomial in $u$.
+To compensate for that, the CP07 $K(\rs,u)$ is fitted to ensure that $\fxc^\text{CP07}$ reproduces the correlation energies per electron found with the Perdew-Wang \cite{perdew1992} local spin-density approximation (LSDA). $K(\rs,u)$ is a rational polynomial in $u$.

 MCP07 builds upon CP07 in a few substantial ways: \begin{enumerate} \item introducing an interpolation between zero and infinite frequency limits, allowing for a more-controlled frequency dependence; \item using a function of real-valued frequency that is easily continued to complex frequencies; \item correcting CP07's approach to the $q\to\infty$ limit; \item making the gradient expansion coefficients for weakly-inhomogeneous densities more accurate (small $q$ regime). \end{enumerate} MCP07 adopts the structure of CP07 only for its static limit, modifying the screening wavevector to have only density-dependence, \cite{ruzsinszky2020}